Epimorphisms of 3-manifold groups: Abstract

 \section{Abstract}

-Given a map $f\colon M\to N$ between two 3-manifolds that induces an epimorphism on fundamental groups we show that it is homotopic to a homeomorphism if one of the following holds: either for any finite-index subgroup $\Gamma$ of $\pi$ the ranks of $\Gamma$ and of $f_*^{-1}(\Gamma)$ agree, or for any finite cover $\wti{N}$ of $N$ the Heegaard genus of $\wti{N}$ and the Heegaard genus of the pull-back cover $\wti{M}$ agree.
+Let $f\colon M\to N$ be a proper map between two aspherical compact orientable 3-manifolds with empty or toroidal boundary.
+We assume that $N$ is not a closed graph-manifold.
+Suppose that $f$ induces an epimorphism on fundamental groups.
+We show that $f$ is homotopic to a homeomorphism if one of the following holds: either for any finite-index subgroup $\Gamma$ of $\pi_1(N)$ the ranks of $\Gamma$ and of $f_*^{-1}(\Gamma)$ agree, or for any finite cover $\wti{N}$ of $N$ the Heegaard genus of $\wti{N}$ and the Heegaard genus of the pull-back cover $\wti{M}$ agree.

-Furthermore we show that fundamental groups of prime 3-manifolds with toroidal boundary are Grothendieck rigid.